Suggestions of decreasing dark energy from supernova and BAO data: Introduction

+Results for the other parameters are shown in Figure \ref{fig:LinearPotential_Results_SNBAO} and Table \ref{tab:params_BAO}.
+Due to a reduction in the value and range of $V_{1}$ compared to the supernova-only analysis, the typical range of scalar field values during the recent evolution is reduced to $\langle |{\rm Range}[V(\phi(t))] / V(t_0)| \rangle \approx 0.36$.
+Compared to the supernova-only results there is a substantial narrowing of the distribution for $\Omega_{M}$, which is now constrained to the range $[0.25,0.33]$ with 95\% confidence.
+In these models, the scalar potential energy will become negative at some time in the future; we find that the median time for this is $\sim 2.1$ Hubble times or $\sim 29$ billion years.\footnote{See \cite{andrei2022rapidly} for another recent work suggesting that models descending to a negative scalar potential in the relatively near future can be consistent with data.}

-In Section \ref{sec:results_quadratic}, we extend the analysis to include a quadratic term in the potential.
+As a further exploration, in Section \ref{sec:results_quadratic}, we extend the analysis (of supernova data only) to include a quadratic term in the potential, which now takes the form $V(\phi) = V_{0} + V_{1} \phi + \frac{1}{2} V_{2} \phi^{2}$.
 Here, we find a very large range of possible potentials that can provide a good fit to the data.
 In particular, essentially any value of the quadratic coefficient $V_2$ is allowed.
 The wide range of possible potentials can be understood based on certain approximate degeneracies in the parameter space.
 For large positive values of $V_2$, the scalar field can oscillate about the minimum of the potential.
 For $\sqrt{V_2} \gg H_0$, the scalar field evolution is well-approximated by a WKB solution, and the evolution of the energy density of such a solution in the Friedmann equation is the same as for non-relativistic matter \cite{turner1983coherent}.
 Thus, we have an approximate degeneracy where a certain amount of matter is replaced by oscillating scalar field.
 For negative $V_2$, the scalar can spend a significant fraction of the evolution time close to the maximum of the parabolic potential, deviating from this value significantly only for early and/or late times.
-Again, the scale factor evolution can be similar to that of a $\Lambda$CDM model.
-Examples of very different scalar potential evolutions that all provide a good fit to the data are shown in Figure \ref{fig:Vexamples}.
+Notably, certain allowed models of this type have a significant late-time decrease in dark energy, such that the universe has already stopped accelerating.
+Examples of very different scalar potential evolution that all provide a good fit to the data are shown in Figure \ref{fig:Vexamples}.